Artotim/Pamda/README.md

 This software includes code developed by the Theoretical and Computational Biophysics Group in the Beckman Institute for Advanced Science and Technology at the University of Illinois at Urbana-Champaign.

 Third party licenses not obtained by the user are provided with its software.

-### Known issues and improvements to do
-- Provide full standalone program